 Yes, I am especially interested in analysing life satisfaction and GHQ happiness.
 Thank you for sharing the relevant resources.

 Since the indresp sample only includes adults, does it make sense to merge the youth sample (for the question/variable 'yphlf') with the 'lfsato' and 'sclfsato' variables?
 How complicated would the weighting considerations be?

 #13 Updated by Abigail Dumalus 4 months ago

 Does it make sense to merge the youth sample (for the question/variable 'yphlf') with the 'lfsato' and 'sclfsato' variables included in indresp longitudinal file?
 How complicated would the weighting considerations be?
 Another reason I wish to merge the youth sample with the indresp file is because I want to analyse how life satisfaction responses over 26 waves are changing among those adults with children below 16 years old vs. those who are childless.
 Now I am thinking whether it would be more comprehensive to include the child data file to measure household size.
 Please let me know whether these are possible.
 Many thanks in advance.

-#14 Updated by Olena Kaminska about 1 month ago
+#14 Updated by Olena Kaminska 4 months ago

 Yes, of course your analysis and research questions make sense, and indeed we do not have specific weights for your purpose, but a suboptimal weight can be enumeration longitudinal weight (W_psnen??_lw).